-When looking at the Report itself, you can see the version list in the Version menu on the left.
-Here you can switch between different Report versions.
-You can also publish a new version of the Report by clicking on Publish New Version.
-There are two ways to create a new version of a Report, discussed in more detail in the following sections.
+When looking at the report itself, you can see the version list in the Version dropdown menu on the left.
+Here you can switch between different report versions.
+In the top right, you also see different options under Delete: delete Current Version or All Versions.
+You can also publish a new version of the report by clicking on Publish New Version.
+There are two ways to create a new version of a report, discussed in more detail in the following sections.